Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 ---
 title: "Contact Profiles"
 slug: "contact-profiles"
-description: "Cognigy.AI Contact Profiles contain information about end users who interact with your AI Agents.
+description: "Cognigy.AI Contact Profiles contain information about users who interact with your AI Agents.
 Within Contact Profiles, you can view user data that was collected during the conversation, for example, first name, last name, and navigate through the transcript history of the conversation."
 hidden: false
 ---

 # Contact Profiles

-_Contact Profiles_ contain information about end users who interact with your AI Agents.
+_Contact Profiles_ contain information about users who interact with your AI Agents.
 Within Contact Profiles, you can view user data that was collected during the conversation, for example, first name, last name, and navigate through the transcript history of the conversation.
 These Profiles enable personalized interactions and contact management across different channels, such as Webchat, WhatsApp, Slack, and more.

 Contact Profiles offer the following benefits:

 - **Data Collection**.
-Contact Profiles gather user data during interactions, using predefined schemas and allowing for custom fields.
+You can gather user data during interactions using predefined schemas and custom fields, and store this data in the Profile object.
 - **Management Flexibility**.
 Contact Profiles can be managed flexibly, enabling you to navigate conversation histories and set expiration dates for data.
 - **GDPR Compliance**.
-Cognigy provides tools to comply with GDPR (General Data Protection Regulation), including exporting user data, deleting Profiles, and managing data collection preferences for individual contacts.
+Cognigy.AI provides tools to comply with GDPR (General Data Protection Regulation), including exporting user data, deleting Profiles, and managing data collection preferences for individual contacts.

+## Limitations

+- A Contact Profile will be removed after 30 days if not read or modified.
+If you have a dedicated SaaS or on-premises installation, you can configure an expiration date for Contact Profiles.
+To set the expiration date, go to the [management-ui](../administer/access/access-control.md).

 ## View Contact Profiles

+To view Contact Profiles, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select a Project.